spinnaker/spinnaker.github.io/concepts/index.md

 Spinnaker treats cloud-native deployment strategies as first class constructs, handling the underlying orchestration such as verifying health checks, disabling old server groups and enabling new server groups.
 Spinnaker supports the red/black (a.k.a. blue/green) strategy, with rolling red/black and canary strategies in active development.

 > Learn more about deployment management on the [Pipelines](/concepts/pipelines/) page.

+## Managed delivery
+Managed Delivery takes Spinnaker's infrastructure management and deployment capabilities to a new level by abstracting away many of the low-level details of configuring infrastructure and delivery workflows, and focusing on your application _requirements_, specified in a declarative format.

+It allows you to declare the _desired state_ of your application in terms of logical _environments_ (think `test` and `prod`) where your cloud infrastructure resources exist (e.g. compute clusters), and where your _software artifacts_ (think Debian package or Docker image) are deployed.
+Spinnaker automatically detects when a new version of your code is available for deployment and satisfies any deployment constraints you may have configured, or when your infrastructure resources diverge from the desired state, and acts upon that information to reconcile the current with the desired state.

+For more details on the inspiration and guiding principles behind Managed Delivery, check out [our blog](https://blog.spinnaker.io/managed-delivery-evolving-continuous-delivery-at-netflix-eb74877fb33c), or the talk below from Spinnaker Summit 2019.

+<iframe src="https://www.youtube.com/embed/mEgvOfmLnlY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> info ""
+> _To get started with Managed Delivery, head on over to the [user guide](/guides/user/managed-delivery/)._